Events

 11:45 AM – 12:30 PM | A Life of Light – BKS Iyengar and His Yoga

-Explore the transformative legacy of BKS Iyengar with Rashmi & Jehangir Palkiwalla as they discuss his pioneering approach to yoga.
+Explore the transformative legacy of BKS Iyengar with Rashmi & Jehangir Palkhivala as they discuss his pioneering approach to yoga.
 This session highlights his philosophy, precision, and impact on global wellness, making yoga accessible to all.

 12:30 PM – 1:15 PM | First Novel Blues

 Debut novels come with excitement, challenges, and the weight of expectations.
-Saharu Nusaiba Kannanarin & Smriti Ravindra, in conversation with Jerry Pinto, share their journeys—navigating self-doubt, finding their voice, and bringing their first books to life.
+Saharu Nusaiba Kannanari & Smriti Ravindra, in conversation with Jerry Pinto, share their journeys—navigating self-doubt, finding their voice, and bringing their first books to life.

 01:15 PM – 02:00 PM – LUNCH